Rainymood/rainymood.github.io/_posts/2023-08-06-unveiling-a-hidden-gem-achieving-a-10x-speedup-on-an-aws-athena-sql-query-with-zero-results-on-google.md

 ---

 Ever since AWS moved their Athena engine to [version 3](https://docs.aws.amazon.com/athena/latest/ug/engine-versions-reference-0003.html) weird things started happening to us: This query that used to run under 3 minutes now times out after 45 minutes.
-What the fuck?
+What the hell?

 ![](/../assets/2023-08-06-unveiling-a-hidden-gem-achieving-a-10x-speedup-on-an-aws-athena-sql-query-with-zero-results-on-google/2023-08-06-13-39-53.png)